Portfolio

 Regular members list (doesn't include one-off substitutes)

 Joint Souls released their first studio album, Trouble in Stride, on 2024/01/30, and it was recorded across the weekends of 2022/10/22–3, 2023/03/04–5, and 2023/10/07–8.
-There is an planned bandcamp release which will have more details and credits than this page, but it is also available on other digital streaming platforms:
+It is available on digital streaming platforms:

 Joint Souls: Trouble In Stride album cover